ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 :Number:  xxxx=xx-xxxx
 :Date: 2009-07-01

-This paper introduces classifies concepts and concept maps into three categories that will allow us to discuss the impliciations of various proposed design changes.
+This paper introduces a classification of concepts and concept maps into three categories that will allow us to discuss the implications of various proposed design changes.

 Three Kinds of Concepts